adamshephard/ODYN_inference/README.md

 ```

 ## Interactive Demo

-TO DO!
-Add nuclei (as DBs) and heatmaps, and more slides.

 We have made an interactive demo to help visualise the output of our model.
 Note, this is not optimised for mobile phones and tablets.
 The demo was built using the TIAToolbox [tile server](https://tia-toolbox.readthedocs.io/en/latest/_autosummary/tiatoolbox.visualization.tileserver.TileServer.html).